04nada/corn-leaf-disease-classifier/README.md

 - Common Rust
 - Gray Leaf Spot

-The commands listed below assume a Windows installation, but the
+The commands listed below assume a Windows installation.
+The dataset was provided for use in the project.

 ## Setup